How Margaret Atwood's Puritan ancestors inspired The Handmaid's Tale

 At the Restorying Canada conference at the University of Ottawa, the evening's moderator, professor Emma Anderson, asked Atwood about the elements that influenced the novel.

-She says her writing was also influenced by rise of the religious right in the early 1980s.
-And her interest in dystopias as a literary form also played a role in sparking The Handmaid's Tale.
+Atwood says the story was also influenced by the rise of the religious right in the U.S. during the early 1980s.

 "If the United States were to have a totalitarian dictatorship, what kind of totalitarian dictatorship would it be?
 It wouldn't be communism.
 I used to think it wouldn't be, 'Oh, we're a liberal democracy, but in order to preserve liberal democracy we have to put in all of these laws and arrest all of these people.
 I didn't think it would be that...I might have been wrong about that one.
 We'll wait and see."